buditanrim/buditanrim.github.io/_posts/2022-01-24-the-problem-with-dot-voting.md

 An obvious flaw is when a person votes on idea A, you get influenced—you see idea A more valuable.
 People often add their dots where everyone else has dotted.
 It's a Bandwagon effect in action.

 A common criticism is vote-splitting.
-It is that the team is unable to see the relationship between options.
+It is when the team unable to see the relationship between options.
 As a result, the team might come to a false conclusion.

 {% include image.html
 src="https://buditanrim.co/img/post/2022/vote-splitting.jpg"